Skatterbrainz/Chocolatey/FudgePop/ReadMe.md

 * **LogFile** _string_

-Optional path and filename for FudgePack client log.
-Default is $env:TEMP\fudgepack.log Note that $env:TEMP refers to the account which runs the script.
+Optional path and filename for FudgePop client log.
+Default is $env:TEMP\fudgepop.log Note that $env:TEMP refers to the account which runs the script.
 If script is set to run in a scheduled task under the local SYSTEM account, the temp will be related to that account.